Sister Vivien Echekwubelu

 This pandemic has made me think of the reason I became a nurse.
 As a young child growing up in Nigeria, West Africa, I was passionate and eager to help people around me and to bear other people's burdens.
 I used to go out with other children from our "children ministry" to visit the sick and lay hands on them — not knowing God was guiding me in the direction of my nursing vocation.

-Sister Viven in her protective gear while nursing during the COVID-19 pandemic.
+Sister Vivien in her protective gear while nursing during the COVID-19 pandemic.

 During the first days of the pandemic, I was afraid of contracting the virus, and I was equally worried about bringing the virus home to the sisters in my community.
 I think my experience working as a nurse in Nigeria during the HIV/AIDS pandemic without any proper training and adequate personal protective equipment (PPE) helped me to overcome that fear.
 I worked as an OB-GYN nurse delivering babies from mothers infected with HIV without even wearing gloves — but God kept me safe!

-The fears continue and are real, especially working in the frontline.
+The fears continue and are real, especially when working on the frontline.
 Two things minimize my fears: knowing more about the disease and how to care for our patients, and overall, the conviction I have of God's protection for all of us.
 God continues to keep me safe.

 My hope is in God, but finding joy can be difficult these days.
 I find my fulfillment in taking care of the sick, watching them get better and returning to their homes.
 The number of patients recovering from the disease gives me hope.
 It is a sign that we are winning this battle with COVID-19, although we are not there yet.
 People seem to be ready to move ahead, but we must keep watchful — people are still dying.